upper-town/web_app/README.md

 [`asdf`]: https://asdf-vm.com/guide/getting-started.html

-### Postgres and SQLite
+### Postgres

-The app relies on Postgres as main database and SQLite as support databases for cache, job queues, and rate limiting.
+The app relies on Postgres for primary database and for cache, queues, and rate limiting.

 ### Environment variables